simeon-ned/mcp/lectures/finals/topics.md

 ### Talk Topics
 - **HJ Reachability & CBF**: Hamilton-Jacobi (HJ) reachability analysis and Control Barrier Functions (CBF) are methodologies used to ensure that control systems stay within safe operational boundaries.
 For an explanation of their relationship, watch [this video](https://www.youtube.com/watch?v=-PzULKLB0D4).

-- **Lyapunov Theory**: This is a framework for determining the stability of a system, where a Lyapunov function's behavior is used to infer system stability.
-For systems with inputs and outputs, check the [lecture slides](https://stanford.edu/class/ee363/lectures/io-lyap.pdf).
+- **Lyapunov Theory with Disturbances and Outputs**: This is a framework for determining the stability of a system, where a Lyapunov function's behavior is used to infer system stability.
+For systems with disturbances and outputs, check the [lecture slides](https://stanford.edu/class/ee363/lectures/io-lyap.pdf).

 - **LQR, iLQR, DDP**: These are optimization strategies for control systems, where LQR is suitable for linear systems and iLQR and DDP cater to non-linear systems.
 For insights into DDP, view [this lecture](https://www.youtube.com/watch?v=hUf5YhSptLs&list=PLZnJoM76RM6KugDT9sw5zhAmqKnGeoLRa&index=18).